EmilySpiek/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 2. For the second line, use `Hydrogen: Run and Move Down` (`Shift + Enter`).
 3. For the remaining code, highlight it with your cursor and use `Hydrogen: Run`.
 What is the difference between the three?

+The first one left my cursor where I put it and gave me a checkmark.
+The second moved my cursor to the next line down and gave me a checkmark.
+The last one gave no checkmark, but displayed a graph instead.

 ```python
 from aide_design.play import*

 xArray = u.Quantity(np.arange(0.1, 0.5, 0.01), u.m)

 @u.wraps(None, [u.m / u.s, u.m, u.m ** 2 / u.s], False)
 def re_flat_plate(velocity, dist, nu):